Sky Tonight

 Where is NGC1535 right now?

 NGC1535 is located in the constellation Eridanus, at right ascension 04h 14m 15s" and declination -12° 44' 21s.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 18 degrees, NGC1535 is not visible because it is daytime.

 Finder Chart for NGC1535